FUSAKLA/promruval/README.md

 Promruval supports the default YAML format (`.yaml` or `.yml`) of rule files but also supports rules written in [Jsonnet](https://jsonnet.org/) (`.jsonnet`).
 If will be rendered using the [go-jsonnet](https://github.com/google/go-jsonnet) library and then validated as usual, so you don't have to evaluate those by yourself before running the validation.

+Additionaly it supports also the configuration file in the Jsonnet format.

 #### Configuration composition

 The `--config-file` flag can be passed multiple times.
 Promruval will append the additional validation rules from the